justletterh/whywhy/README.md

 # About
-This is [this repo](https://github.com/justletterh/why) but only including the code i wrote.
+This is [this repo](https://github.com/justletterh/why) but only including the code i wrote. (soon to be rewritten to depend on all runtimes instead of including some which should make the download extremely small compared to the full version as well as making it *slightly* faster to run)
 # Dependencies
 * [Visual studio c++ build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/)
 * add the path to /bin/pcc to your system enviroment variables as PCCDIR